-Funder collaboration look to inform longer term change by building on good responses to COVID-19 crisis
+Funder collaboration to build on good responses to COVID-19 crisis

 The LocalMotion collaboration between six independent funders has turned its attention to understanding what can be learnt from the pandemic to inform future collaborative approaches to place-based philanthropy.